-Beginners’ mistakes cause intermittent fasting side effects that negate the health benefits of fasting.
-Here you can find out what you have to pay attention to.
+Beginners’ mistakes cause side effects during intermittent fasting that may negate health benefits.
+Here, you can find out what you have to pay attention to avoid or resolve the side effects of fasting.

 Intermittent fasting 16/8 has experienced a real boom in recent years.
 One of the primary triggers for this was probably the award of the Nobel Prize for the health benefits of fasting.